-2.1 Contracts with non-guaranteed elements have grown dramatically recently and are still evolving.
+4.1 An Evolving Type of Business-The use of contracts with non-guaranteed elements has grown dramatically recently, and such contracts are still evolving.
 There has been little standardization in such areas as benefit design, pricing structure, marketing practices, and investment philosophies.
-The obligations of the actuary to the client take on an added dimension during a period of rapid growth and increased diversity such as that which characterizes this business.
+The obligations of the actuary to the client take on an added dimension during a period of rapid growth and increased diversity such as characterizes this business.
 The actuary's essential obligations with respect to this business are: (1) to assure the completion of all of the activities required to advise the client professionally and (2) to prepare an actuarial report for the client presenting this advice.
-The word "client" in this context includes the employing company of an employee actuary.

-For some interest-sensitive products, interest rate guarantees might be subject to review and redetermination as frequently as weekly, and unless the company's relevant policy (as discussed in section 3.1) is changed, an actuary would normally not be asked to formally advise on the redetermination process.
+For some interest-sensitive products, interest rate guarantees might be subject to review and redetermination as frequently as weekly, and, unless the company's relevant policy is changed, an actuary would normally not be asked to formally advise on the redetermination process.
 In such circumstances, an actuarial report would therefore not normally be made.
-However, whenever the company's redetermination policy is changed, it is expected that as a matter of general practice, actuarial advice would be sought and an actuarial report made.
-(Similarly, when the company's policy is initially determined.)
+However, whenever the company's redetermination policy is changed, it is expected that as a matter of general practice, actuarial advice would be sought and an actuarial report made (as would also be the case when the company's policy is initially determined).

 It may be that many aspects of a company's redetermination policy will have been described in an earlier actuarial report.
-In such a case, the current actuarial report can be shortened by noting those aspects of company policy which remain unchanged from the description given in the earlier report (which would be referenced).
+In such a case, the current actuarial report can be shortened by noting those aspects of company policy that remain unchanged from the description given in the earlier report (which would be referenced).